 Zuko opened his eyes and scowled halfheartedly at the pond and at the innocent, little turtle-ducks that swarm near him.

-He did not know what to do and he honestly felt pathetic, sighing over a girl like a lovesick puppy!
+He did not know what to do and he honestly felt pathetic, sighing over a girl like a lovesick kitten-puppy!
 He did not like it one bit, but there was nothing he could do about it, and a part of him admitted that he would not change it for anything.

 The turtle-ducklings quacked at him and swam in circles near the edge of the pond as they waited for a treat, but after the man sitting under the cherry blossom tree presented no food, the little creatures swam away with disappointed quacks.

 "Ah, I see that the Young One also needs his breaks," Wei's annoying voice reached Zuko's ears just as he was about to enter his study.
 "What is the matter?
-Is work being too complicated?"
+Is your work too complicated?"
 Wei asked worriedly, though the smug tone in his voice belied his concerned question.

 Straightening his shoulders, Zuko turned around and regarded his hated advisor with an emotionless expression.